 Many of our fabrics are made in the USA and we buy our supplies from as many small business owners as we can.
 The truth is, we don't know the extent of the supply chain for all of our materials.
 But we can promise to diligently pursue finding businesses with ethically sourced materials to ensure that our bags really mean a Better Life for everyone involved.

 Our bags are all made in the USA and we pay our seamstresses really well.
 They end up earning between $15-$25/hour depending on the bag and how proficient they become over time.

 We have a great team of managers that help shepherd and guide our BLB family.
 Their salary is included in the overhead category along with all our monthly expenses like Internet, rent, utilities, machine repair, and insurance.
 You know, all the boring but necessary elements of running a sustainable business.

 BACK INTO BLB:

 This is the fun part.
 This is what is left over after a bag has been made.
-We use this to create fun advertising campaigns, offer gifts on purchases, start to develop new products, and provide interest free loans for our employees.
+We use this to create fun advertising campaigns, offer gifts on purchases, develop new products, and provide interest-free loans for our employees.

 Your purchase matters!